-If a frame is terminated with an ABORT, the byte count is loaded to the status FIFO and the counter reset for the next frame.
+If a frame is terminated with an ABORT, the byte count and status will be loaded to the status FIFO and the counter reset for the next frame.

 FIFO Detail.
 For a better understanding of details of the FIFO operation, refer to the block diagram in Figure 16.